 This article was originally published in 2005.
 We revised it in 2008 following the devastation from Hurricane Ike for the article, "In the eye of the storm: Ten PR lessons learned from Hurricane Ike," which was published in Public Relations Tactics in 2008.
-We now have reviewed and revised it again in advance of the landfall of Hurricane Patricia.
+We now have reviewed and revised it again in recognition of Hurricane Harvey's devastating impact.

 The intent of this article is to focus on lessons that we all can learn.
 Independently, they serve as a great checklist to add to your crisis response plan.
 Together, they can serve as guiding principles for your organization's crisis communications philosophy.